hzqst/MetaHookSv/README.md

 r_water_minheight : water entity which has height < this value will not be rendered with shader program. recommended value : 7.5

-r_shadow 1 / 0 : to enable / disable Per-Object Shadow. recommended value : 1
+r_shadow 1 / 0 : enable or disable Per-Object Shadow. recommended value : 1

 r_shadow_angle_pitch (0.0 ~ 360.0) : to control the angle(pitch) of shadow caster (light source).